A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Biasing Robust Coin Flip

-The main result of this section is stated below. \begin{definition}[Robust coin-flipping protocols] An $\lenproto$-round full-information coin-flipping protocol $\Pi$ is {\sf $\numparties$-robust}, if $\pr{\exists i \in [\lenproto] \colon \supp{\protincc{\Pi}{\Msggg{\le i}{\Pi}} \cond \Msggg{< i}{\Pi}} \cap (-\infty, -\supportthreshold] \ne \emptyset} \le \delta$. \end{definition}
+The main result of this section is stated below. \begin{definition}[Robust coin-flipping protocols] An $\lenproto$-round, full-information, coin-flipping protocol $\Pi$ is {\sf $(\alpha,\beta)$-robust}, if $\pr{\exists i \in [\lenproto] \colon \minnn{\supp{\protincc{\Pi}{\HonestMsgg{\le i}} \cond \HonestMsgg{< i}}} \le -\alpha} \le \beta$. \end{definition}

-\begin{theorem} [Biasing robust coin-flipping protocols] Let $\Pi$ be an $\numparties$-party, $\numparties$-robust full-information coin-flipping protocol such that $\expecc{\Pi} \ge \eps$.
-Then there exists an $\amtcorruptions$-adaptive adversary $\Ac$ such that $\expecc{\Pi_\Ac} \ge 1 - \bigO{\eps}$. \end{theorem}
+\begin{theorem} [Biasing robust coin-flipping protocols] Let $\Pi$ be an $\numparties$-party, $(\nfrac{1}{(\lambdant \cdot \sqrt{n})}, \deltant)$-robust, full-information coin-flipping protocol such that $\expecc{\Pi} \ge \epsnt$.
+Then there exists an $\amtcorruptions$-adaptive adversary \Ac such that $\expecc{\Pi_\Ac} \ge 1 - \epsnt$. \end{theorem}

-We start, \cref{sec:NormalCF}, by proving a variant of \cref{thm:biasing_zero_robust_protocols} for ``normal'' coin-flipping protocol.
-Informally, in a \emph{normal} coin-flipping protocol no party influences the protocol ``by much'' over multiple rounds, though a party might have large influence on the outcome over a single round.
-In \cref{sec:NormalCF:4}, we leverage this attack for proving \cref{thm:biasing_zero_robust_protocols}, by transforming the given protocol into a normal protocol, and showing that the guaranteed attack on the latter protocol yields an attack of essentially the same quality on the original protocol.\footnote{It is worth mentioning that the shift from attacking arbitrary protocols to normal protocols is merely done for notational convince, and nothing exciting is hidden under the hood of the aforementioned transformation.}
+We start, \cref{sec:NormalRobustCF}, by proving a variant of \cref{thm:biasing_zero_robust_protocols} for ``normal'' coin-flipping protocols.
+Informally, in a \emph{normal} coin-flipping protocol, parties participating in multiple rounds don't have ``too large of an influence'' on the protocol's outcome, though a party sending a single message may greatly influence the outcome.
+In \cref{sec:NormalRobustCF:4}, we leverage this attack for proving \cref{thm:biasing_zero_robust_protocols} by transforming any given protocol to a normal protocol, and show that the guaranteed attack on the latter protocol yields an attack of essentially the same quality on the original protocol.\footnote{It is worth mentioning that the shift from attacking arbitrary protocols to normal protocols is merely done for notational convince, and nothing exciting is hidden under the hood of the transformation above.}